elmora13-high

 IT IS TRUE THAT THE BEGINNING GAMES WERE PLAYED AT KIAWAMEH FIELD IN UNION.
 WE ALSO PLAYED ONE OR TWO GAMES AT CRAY PARK IN UNION.
 THAT IS THE PARK BEHIND THE BUY RITE ON MAGIE AVE.
 THAT PARK HAD A BASEBALL FIELD.
 WE ONLY PLAYED ONE OR TWO GAMES THERE BECAUSE THE RESIDENTS DIDN'T LIKE THE CROWDS AND THE UNION POLICE ASKED US TO LEAVE AND NEVER RETURN.
 I THINK THEY HAD TO DO MORE THAN ASK...BUT ANYWAY WE DIDN'T RETURN.

-ALSO THE ELMORA YOUTH LEAGUE STARTED A SOCCOR LEAGUE IN THE LATE 70'S, WE PLAYED AT THE MORRIS AVE AND NORTH AVE LOCATION.
-I DON'T KNOW WHEN THE SOCCOR LEAGUE STOPPED.
+ALSO THE ELMORA YOUTH LEAGUE STARTED A SOCCER LEAGUE IN THE LATE 70'S, WE PLAYED AT THE MORRIS AVE AND NORTH AVE LOCATION.
+I DON'T KNOW WHEN THE SOCCER LEAGUE STOPPED.

 IF I CAN REMEMBER ANYTHING ELSE I'LL LET YOU KNOW,